-- a will made by a person with no civil capacity, or limited civil capacity; - a will that cannot manifest the genuine intention of the testator, or made by a testator under duress or as a result of fraud; or - a will that has been forged.
+- if the will was made by a person with no civil capacity or limited civil capacity; - if the will cannot manifest the genuine intention of the testator, was made by the testator under duress or was a result of fraud; or - if the will has been forged.

 Where a will has been tampered with, the affected part shall be void.
-Other than the above-listed situations, a foreign will shall normally be enforceable if the lex causae is PRC law.
-For a foreign will to be enforceable in the PRC, the will must be notarised by a notary office in the foreign country and authenticated by the PRC embassy or consulate in that country.
+Other than the aforementioned situations, a foreign will shall normally be enforceable if the lex causae is PRC law.
+It should also be noted that, for a foreign will to be enforceable in the PRC, the will must be notarised by a notary at an office in the foreign country, and authenticated by an official at the PRC embassy or consulate in that country.
 Sometimes, a kinship certificate is also required by the PRC competent authorities in order to enforce the foreign will.

-C. Lex causae and foreign law
+c.
+Lex causae and foreign law